 Is any dress code likely to strike as much fear into even the most sartorially self-confident of men as smart casual?
 Reading that horribly nebulous phrase on an invitation is to enter a whole world of confusion.
-Following George Orwell’s ‘doublethink’ – the ability to hold two contradictory thoughts in one’s mind at the same time.
-To be smart and to be casual simultaneously does not sit comfortably.
+Following George Orwell’s ‘doublethink’ – the ability to hold two contradictory thoughts in one’s mind at the same time – to be smart and to be casual simultaneously does not sit comfortably.

-Formal Smart Casual and Informal Smart Casual
+Formal & Informal Smart Casual

-The latter, ‘informal smart casual’, allows jeans back into the fold, as long as they’re clean, dark and un-distressed and throws in the option of wearing a polo shirt rather than a traditionally collared shirt.
+The latter, “informal smart casual”, allows jeans back into the fold – as long as they’re clean, dark and not distressed – and throws in the option of wearing a polo shirt rather than a traditionally collared shirt.
 “Just because an event is informal it is not synonymous with making no effort,” as Debrett’s has it.